Ilam, Staffordshire

 Ilam (/ˈaɪləm/) is a village in the Staffordshire Peak District of England, lying on the River Manifold.
 The population of the civil parish as taken at the 2011 census was 402.

 Ilam village

 Ilam is best known as the location of the neo-Gothic Ilam Hall, a stately home built in the 1820s, partly demolished in the 1930s.
-It is now a youth hostel owned by the National Trust.
-It is set in large parklands that are open to visitors and is a Grade II* listed property, as Ilam Hall and Gardeners Cottage.
+It is now a YHA youth hostel owned by the National Trust.
+It is set in large parklands that are open to visitors and is a Grade II* listed property, as "Ilam Hall and Gardeners Cottage".